 During the first year, trainees take part in a rotation which covers Ultrasound, CT, Gastrointestinal radiology and general radiology.
 A Part 1 FRCR course is provided and trainees are expected to pass the FRCR 1 examination in physics and anatomy during this year.

-In Years 4/5 sub-specialty experience will be provided with a tailor-made rotation taking into account both the needs of the trainee and the training departments.
+In Years 4 and 5, sub-specialty experience will be provided with a tailor-made rotation taking into account both the needs of the trainee and the training departments.

 In some areas – eg neuroradiology and interventional radiology, competitive entry may be required for dedicated subspecialty training posts.